qwertykeith/claudible/README.md

 Possibly the most annoying Claude utility ever made but here it is anyway.

 Ambient audio soundscape feedback for terminal output.
-It really shines with a lot of busy busy Claude Code terminals running at the same time.
+It really shines when used with a lot of busy busy Claude Code terminals running at the same time.

 ## 🎼 The Idea